vyomasystems-lab/challenges-Eyantra698Sumanto/level1_design1/Readme.md

 ## Verification Strategy
 We have used cocotb design environment and wrote the testbench in python.

-There is no invovemnet of clock as the DUT is sequential.
+There is no involvemnet of clock as the DUT is sequential.
 ## Is the verification complete ?
 Yes, the verification is complete.